ProcursusTeam/procursus-wiki/docs/Makefile-functions.md

 The example above looks for patches inside `build_patch/youtube-dl` and applies each patch (or diff) found to the project, `youtube-dl` (which can be found in `build_work/youtube-dl`).

 Patches are generally a good idea when dealing with a big project that requires specific changes (that can't be put on the project's repository or isn't part of the project's upstream yet) for a specific platform.

+## `AFTER_BUILD`

+This function creates build system related files which indicate the build status of a package.
+The file it generates, `.build_complete`, indicates that a specific package has already been built.

+The function takes 0 arguments, since the name of the package built is inherited when used.

+#### Example

+    lf: lf-setup
+        ... # Do stuff here
+        $(call AFTER_BUILD)

+In the example above, the package, `lf`, is being marked as built with the function.
+The name of the package is inherited when called.

 ## `GITHUB_ARCHIVE`
 This function is used to download a Github archive of a specific project.
 The following table showcases documentation for parameters used by this function